infernojs/eslint-plugin-inferno/docs/rules/no-children-prop.md

-# Prevent passing of children as props (react/no-children-prop)
+# Prevent passing of children as props (inferno/no-children-prop)

 Children should always be actual children, not passed in as a prop.

 When using JSX, the children should be nested between the opening and closing tags.
-When not using JSX, the children should be passed as additional arguments to `React.createElement`.
+When not using JSX, the children should be passed as additional arguments to `Inferno.createElement`.

 ## Rule Details